 Altitudinal range: 1600 - 2000 m

-The reserve of Yungilla was created with the purpose of protecting the last remaining habitat of the Pale-headed Brushfinch (Atlapetes pallidiceps), a bird which for more than two decades was considered to be extinct.
+The Yunguilla reserve was created with the purpose of protecting the last remaining habitat of the Pale-headed Brushfinch (Atlapetes pallidiceps), a bird which for more than two decades was considered to be extinct.
 In 1998 a population of this bird was located by Niels Krabbe.
 Since then, and thanks to an active program to protect the bird population, the nesting pairs have more than doubled.

 HOW TO GET THERE

 The Reserve is located two hours west of the city of Cuenca on the Girón - Santa Isabel - Pasaje highway.
 Arrive at the town La Union, take the detour next to the first gas station on the right side that goes to the center of town.
 Continue that road until you pass a small bridge, and 300 meters ahead you will find the signs that will take you to the Yunguilla Reserve.

 The hours of service for the visit of trails is from 07h00 to 15h30.